-(i) The Parties to this Agreement agree to continue to implement the OEH's Job Evaluation Strategy.
+The Parties to this Agreement agree to continue to implement the OEH's Job Evaluation strategy.

-46. WORKFORCE PLANNING AND ENGAGEMENT OF CONTRACTORS
+44. WORKFORCE PLANNING AND ENGAGEMENT OF CONTRACTORS

-- (i) Within 12 months of registration of the Agreement each workplace will prepare a draft workforce plan, which identifies the skill and workforce needs of the workplace and how those needs will be met (employment of staff, rostering, location of staff, contracting and consultancies, use of volunteers, project teams and task forces).
-Workforce plans will be consistent with Unit operational plans. - (iii) The OEH is committed to establishing a consultative process regarding the use, including supervision, of contractors by the OEH.
-The parties agree that the engagement of contractors will be in accordance with all applicable legislative requirements. - (vii) Supervisors should, where appropriate, be from the same vocational group as the work being contracted, or by an appropriately qualified person.
+(i) Within 12 months of registration of the Agreement each workplace will prepare a draft workforce plan, which identifies the skill and workforce needs of the workplace and how those needs will be met (employment of staff, rostering, location of staff, contracting and

+- consultancies, use of volunteers, project teams and task forces).
+Workforce plans will be consistent with Unit operational plans. - (ii) OEH is committed to establishing a consultative process regarding the use, including supervision, of contractors by OEH.
+The parties agree that the engagement of contractors will be in accordance with all applicable legislative requirements. - (iii) Supervisors should, where appropriate, be from the same vocational group as the work being contracted, or by an appropriately qualified person.
 The parties will consult on the level of supervision required.

-47. INFORMATION TECHNOLOGY
+45. INFORMATION TECHNOLOGY

-(i) The parties to the Agreement are committed to the improvement of information systems through the introduction of the OEH's Information Technology Strategic and Tactical Plans.
-The OEH agrees that users will be consulted prior to the introduction of any system and that an agreed level of training support will be provided.
+The parties to the Agreement are committed to the improvement of information systems.
+OEH agrees that users will be consulted prior to the introduction of any system and that an agreed level of training support will be provided.

-48. REDUNDANCY ENTITLEMENTS
+46. REDUNDANCY ENTITLEMENTS

-(i) Redundancy provision payments will be made in accordance with the NSW Government's Managing Excess Employees Policy or its replacement should a new policy be determined.
+Redundancy provision payments will be made in accordance with the NSW Government's Managing Excess Employees Policy or its replacement should a new policy be determined.

-49. WORKPLACE ACCOMMODATION
+47. WORKPLACE ACCOMMODATION

-- (i) The OEH will ensure that all staff are provided with a work environment that meets, at least, the minimum acceptable standards.
-All workshops will meet the requirements of the Factories, Shops and Industries Act. - (ii) The OEH agrees to provide employees covered by this Agreement with reasonable conditions and space in accordance with the guidelines issued by the State Property Authority and OEH from time to time for office work spaces.

-(iii) Smoking is prohibited at all indoor OEH workplaces and in OEH vehicles.
+- (i) OEH will ensure that all employees are provided with a work environment that meets, at least, the minimum acceptable standards.
+All workplaces will meet the relevant building requirements. - (ii) OEH agrees to provide employees covered by this Agreement with reasonable conditions and space in accordance with the guidelines issued by the State Property Authority and OEH from time to time for office work spaces. - (iii) Smoking is prohibited at all OEH workplaces and in OEH vehicles.

-50. OEH HOUSING
+48. OEH HOUSING

-- (i) The parties agree to consult on future issues related to OEH-owned housing including the preparation of briefs for valuers. - (ii) All employees occupying a OEH house will be required to sign and abide by a tenancy agreement.
+- (i) The parties agree to consult on future issues related to OEH-owned housing. - (ii) All employees occupying an OEH house will be required to sign and abide by a tenancy agreement.

-51. CONSULTATION AND MONITORING
+49. CONSULTATION AND MONITORING

-- (i) The parties agree to continued consultation to ensure the implementation of more flexible work patterns and arrangement s in accordance with the requirements of the Structural Efficiency Principle, with a view to achieving improvement in productivity, efficiency and increased job satisfaction. - (ii) A Consultative Committee representing both parties to this Agreement will meet on a six (6) monthly basis to monitor the impact of this Agreement and resolve difficulties which may arise with its implementation or operation and discuss future improvements. - (iii) This Consultative Committee will consider work place changes and productivity improvement initiatives put forward by Officers or Management.
+- (i) The parties agree to continued consultation to ensure the implementation of more flexible work patterns and arrangements, with a view to achieving improvement in productivity, efficiency and increased job satisfaction. - (ii) A Consultative Committee representing both parties to this Agreement will meet on a three (3) monthly basis to monitor the impact of this Agreement and resolve difficulties which may arise with its implementation or operation and discuss future improvements.

+(iii) This Consultative Committee will consider workplace changes and productivity improvement initiatives put forward by employees or management.